You have no items in your shopping cart.

 A bump in the road to beauty can, admittedly, appear anywhere on the face, but the eye area is especially prone to perplexing little white lumps.
 Although they may look a bit like whiteheads, they are actually keratin-filled cysts that are formed when skin cells become trapped under the epidermis.
 The most common cause of milia is from using heavy skincare products that contain comedogenic ingredients, which can prevent the sloughing and shedding of dead skin cells.
 If this is something you have experienced, then be sure to look out for an eye cream that is a light formula, or is even closer to a serum or gel in consistency.
 A great find is Sevani Ageless Eyes Revitalizing Eye Serum ($54 in the shop), which is a soothing blend of essential oils and AQ Skin Solutions Eye Serum ($99 in the shop) is an excellent light gel that won't clog pores.

 If your shampoo has ever made you cry, you know how sensitive the eyes can be.
-Some commonly used cosmetic ingredients are actually known to cause ocular damage – such as triethanolamine, hexylene glycol and sodium hydroxide.
-A good eye cream should be formulated without them, such as Snowberry’s Smoothing Eye Serum, which is effective with no nasties.
+Some commonly used cosmetic ingredients are actually known to cause ocular damage — such as triethanolamine, hexylene glycol and sodium hydroxide.
+A good eye cream should be formulated without them, such as Snowberry’s Smoothing Eye Serum ($53 in the shop), which is effective with no nasties.

 Your regular moisturizer will be of little use for dark under-eye circles.
 There are some specific ingredients that can be of some help, and they are a key feature of some of the newest, good quality eye creams.
-They include Hesperidin methyl chalcone (in ReLuma’s Eye Cream), Bioskinup Contour 3r, Haloxyl and Eyeseryl.
+They include Hesperidin methyl chalcone , Bioskinup Contour 3r, Haloxyl and Eyeseryl.
 Read more on the causes of and solutions for dark under eye circles.
 You’ll find haloxyl and eyeseryl in Your Best Face Correct ($150 in the shop) and Hesperidin methyl chalcone in Medik8 Pretox Eyelift ($70 in the shop).

 If you are saddled with bags then keep an eye out for Eyeseryl in eye creams such as Skinfinite LOL Eye Serum ($45 in the shop).
 This is tetrapeptide-5 and it is supposed to reduce water retention and ensure lymph drainage, while protecting collagen from cross-linking that causes baggy eyes.
 Additionally, it reduces leaking of fluids from the capillaries into the tissue, which can cause puffy eyes.
 You'll also find Eyeseryl in ReLuma Eye Cream ($95), as well as their key active of stem cell conditioned media that helps with wrinkles.